mgjeong/support-dataprocessing-manager-java/README.md

   - If necessary, change directory ownership to user `chown -R user:user /framework`

-- Update the path information of the flink in the "tools/path.prefs" -flink_bin="{FLINK_PATH}"
+- Update the path information of the Flink in the "tools/path.prefs" -flink_bin="{FLINK_PATH}"

-- Execute Runtime with flink
+- Execute Runtime with Flink
   - Shell script below will build the codebase and execute the runtime & Flink automatically
   - Terminate the Flink if it's already executed
 ```shell